-- A value of o means that the client should rebind the session as soon as possible. - A value greater than 0 is actually used only on polling sessions requested with LS_polling_millis > 0, i.e. synchronous polling.
-In this situation, the expected-delay may be lower than originally requested with LS polling millis.
+- A value of 0 means that the client should rebind the session as soon as possible. - A value greater than o is actually used only on polling sessions requested with Ls_polling_millis > o, i.e. synchronous polling.
+In this situation, the expected-delay may be lower than originally requested with Ls polling millis.